 Please note that if you have a discounted card (senior, student, disabled), the Go Pass will not work on these cards.
 If you have a Go Pass on one of these cards, please contact our office for a replacement card.

 Will there be any changes to the policy on lost or stolen Go Passes or Smart Passes (formerly Eco Passes)?

 Starting in 2018, there will be no replacement fee for lost or stolen Go Passes.
 However, each Go Pass user will only get two replacements per calendar year.

-Because Smart Passes (formerly Eco Passes) are only available through P&TS-issued Clipper cards, there will be a replacement fee of up to $5 for all Smart Pass replacements.
+Because Smart Passes (formerly Eco Passes) are only available through Stanford Transportation-issued Clipper cards, there will be a replacement fee of up to $5 for all Smart Pass replacements.
 Each Smart Pass user only gets one replacement per calendar year.

 Do I need to register my Clipper card?

 We recommend that you do.
 All Go Pass users should register their Clipper cards on Clipper’s website.
 Once you register your card, you can report your Clipper card as lost or stolen to the Clipper Customer Service Center (877.878.8883 or TDD/TTY 711 or 800.735.2929), and they can block your card from further use and restore the balance on your new card.
 You also would need to contact Stanford Transportation to request that your Go and/or Smart Pass (formerly the Eco Pass) be deactivated and new pass(es) loaded.